Wildlands Trust - Phillips Farm Preserve, Highland St, Marshfield, MA 02050, USA

 A trail leads through the woods from the Phillips Farm Preserve to the Union Street Woodland, and then onward into Nelson Memorial Forest.
 These three properties together provide more than 200 acres of open space and wildlife habitat along the North River in Marshfield.
 The greenbelt continues across Union Street, with Cornhill Woodland and the John Little Conservation Area.
 Three additional adjacent properties — Tilden Farm, Cove Creek Nature Area, and Oak Street Woodland — provide another 75 acres of contiguous habitat and open space.
 Please note that these properties (Tilden, Cove and Oak) are not presently accessible to the public.

-Perpendicular to the woodland trail is another trail that begins in the woods and continues across a meadow, terminating at an old stone wall.
+Perpendicular to the woodland trail is another trail that begins in the woods, crosses a stream and some wetlands via boardwalk, and continues across a meadow, terminating at an old stone wall.
 Here it is easy to imagine what North Marshfield looked like when it was first settled in the 1700s and early 1800s.
 Relatively speaking, it hasn’t changed much!
 Stone walls, farmhouses, open fields where livestock still sometime graze . . . all help to retain the village’s rural character.

 Trail Description